patricia-ternes/rse-prac-2021/problem_4/README.md

 The image bellow shows an algorithm outline to solve the cavity flow problem presented above.

 <p align='center'> <img src="outline.png" alt="Cavity" height="600" id="cavity"> </p>

+## Further investigation

+The simplified solution gives students an opportunity to become familiar with basic concepts of both fluid dynamics and computer modelling.
+Furthermore, the algorithm offers several exploratory paths both from a computational and physical point of view.
+Below I leave suggestions for additional investigations that can be explored.

+For all suggestions presented bellow you can use the provided code as baseline result.

+- hint: the `time` module can help in the benchmarking process.

+> Functions and generalization

+The code can be organized in functions, improving the readability and the usage.

+> Changing the grid

+In the available implementation the grid was tied to the size of the simulation box.

+- Can you generalize the code to allow test with different grid size?
+- What is the implication of using a larger grid?
+  - From a computational point of view;
+  - From a fluid dynamic point of view;

+> Convergence and the number of iterations

+The iteration number  used in the example is arbitrary.
+You can implement a convergence rule/verification to guarantee that the code will not run steps unnecessarily, nor will it end before the fluid reaches equilibrium.

+> Array and indexing

+Although the code base uses numpy arrays, most operations are performed using loops that do not increase code performance much compared to using lists.
+Can you use some indexing solutions?

+> Decomposition

+This problem is ideal to test the `regular domain decomposition` which would allow to solve the problem in parallel.

+- Can you break up each two-dimensional grid cell into smaller grids?
+- How to process the overlapping boundary layer (communication)?